0nw/Node/README.md

 - Server.js - Initiates the server and imports all modules / libraries.
 - Routes.js - A file holding the routing functions for all pages.
 - Auth.js - A file holding the authorization functions.
+- Post.js - File that holds the posting function.